 There are numerous reasons why you may suddenly find yourself in need of an enclosed, covered or uncovered car storage unit.
 For example, car storage units are very convenient if you don't have enough space at home to keep your classic cars or motorcycles.
 Small businesses also benefit greatly from car storage as many commercial vehicles, like work trucks and vans, can not be parked in residential areas.

-Enclosed Car Storage Units
+1 Fully Enclosed Car Storage Units

 If you are looking for a perfect way to protect your car from extreme temperatures, precipitation, sun damage, and natural disasters, enclosed car storage units are an ideal choice.
 Although you will typically pay more for enclosed car storage, you may save money in the long run by not having to repair hail damage, a cracked windshield, or a flooded interior.
-If you have a truly priceless car, a collector's item, or are leaving your car in storage for long periods of time, an enclosed storage for your vehicle can offer you the piece of mind knowing that your car is truly protected.
+If you have a truly priceless car, a collector's item, or are leaving your car in storage for long periods of time, an enclosed storage for your vehicle can offer you the peace of mind knowing that your car is truly protected.

 Before you choose an enclosed storage unit, it is important to measure your car carefully and consider all of your storage needs.
 Enclosed storage units come in standard sizes, so if you are unsure of your needs, give us a call and we’ll walk you through it!
 If your car has been customized, such as added larger wheels or a lift kit, you should consider that carefully, as this may add significant height to your vehicle.

 Small enclosed car storage units are typically offered in 10' x 10' and 10' x 15' versions.
 10' x 10' units will typically fit motorcycles, minis, or very small sports cars.
 The vast majority of American small cars, however, will fit inside a 10' x 15' enclosed storage unit.
 This includes coupes, hatchbacks, and some small crossover SUVs.